-The Mystery Train’s Hobo Jungle has a new member.
+The Mystery Train’s Night Riders have a new member.
 Setting a new record, Steve Brogdon correctly answered Elvis Trivialities #5 in only 17 minutes.
 In recognition of this outstanding achievement, Steve now has a brand-new set of bragging rights.

 And the answer is…